U.S. judge says he leans toward releasing some evidence for Trump search | Law-Order

 A U.S. judge on Thursday said he is leaning toward releasing some of the evidence presented by the U.S. Justice Department to justify its search of Donald Trump's Florida home last week, in a case pitting news organizations against federal prosecutors.
 Despite objections by the Justice Department, U.S. Magistrate Judge Bruce Reinhart said he believes "there are portions of the affidavit that could be unsealed," referring to the sworn statement laying out the evidence for why there was probable cause to search Trump's Mar-a-Lago resort.

-He ordered the Justice Department to file a redacted version of the affidavit under seal by noon next Thursday, but said the Justice Department will be given the opportunity to appeal if prosecutors don't agree with his proposed version.
+He ordered the Justice Department to file a redacted version of the affidavit under seal by noon next Thursday, but said prosecutors will be given the opportunity to appeal if they don't agree with his proposed version.
 Reinhart's order seemed to mark a victory for news outlets, who appeared in federal court in West Palm Beach on Thursday to persuade the judge that the public interest in the affidavit outweighs the benefits of keeping it sealed.

+The search marked a significant escalation in one of the many federal and state investigations Trump is facing from his time in office and in private business.
+The Republican former president has suggested he might run for the White House again in 2024, but has not made any commitment.
+The Justice Department opposes the release of the Mar-a-Lago affidavit, even in redacted form.

 However, none of the three laws cited by the Justice Department in the search warrant require a showing that the documents were in fact classified.
 Threats directed at FBI agents have increased since the raid.